How to market your membership to both current and new members

 They are the best way to update your members about current and upcoming features, but also make new eyes aware of the value and expertise you’re bringing to the table.

-According to recent social media studies, the recommended number of tweets per day for example is 15 — throughout the day.
+According to social media studies, the recommended number of tweets per day for example is 15 — spaced throughout the day.
 That’s because most people are following multiple accounts and aren’t always glued to their computer.
 Know that even if you schedule 15 tweets, an audience member may only see 1-2 at most depending on when they jump on their feed.

 Schedule posts that highlight new offers, upcoming courses or content, and of course, any sneak peeks of behind the scenes.
 You can also offer a referral code to current members with a quick summary social post on what new members can get from your site.